HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/adminuiidp.md

-# Set up external IdP for Admin UI login
+# Set up an external IdP for Admin UI login

 ## About this task